eshasadia/WSI_mIF_Reg/README.md

 ## News
 📢 November 2025 — CORE Released as Open-Source
 The first public release of CORE, a unified coarse-to-fine multi-stain image registration engine, is now available.
-This release includes mask-guided coarse alignment, nuclei-level refinement, and real-time deformation visualization.
+This release includes prompt-guided mask generation, accelerated features based coarse alignment, nuclei-level refinement, and real-time deformation visualization.

 📝 November 2025 — Updated Preprint Available on arXiv.
 The team has released an updated version of the CORE preprint, expanding on the architecture, benchmarks, and qualitative results.
 Check out the newest version here: [arXiv:2403.05780](https://arxiv.org/html/2511.03826v2).